Köprülü Mehmed Pasha: Grand Vizier

 The Ottoman Empire reached the peak of its expansion during the administration of the Köprülü household.

 Köprülü was called to Istanbul, where he accepted the position of Grand Vizier on 14 September 1656.
-He spoke to Valide Sultan on his appointment as Grand Vizier and told his terms and she accepted.
+He spoke to the Valide Sultan about the terms for him to accept appointment as Grand Vizier and she agreed to the terms.
 He was given extraordinary powers and political rule without interference, even from the highest authority of the Sultan.
 Of course, he gave reports on governance to Turhan Sultan, and in many administrative matters she supported him.
 Thus, historians saw her and him as the mainstay of the Ottoman state.

 In order to prevent the Valide Sultan or any other person from the harem from exercising power in their affairs, he proposed to confirm and declare the sultan's adulthood.
 As the Grand Vizier, his first task was to advise Sultan Mehmed IV to conduct a life of hunts and traveling around the Balkans and to reside in the old capital of Edirne, thus stopping his direct political involvement in the management of the state.
 On 4 January 1657, the household cavalry Sipahi troops in Constantinople started a rebellion and this was cruelly suppressed by Köprülü Mehmed Pasha with the help of Janissary troops.
 The Greek Orthodox Patriarch of Constantinople was proven to be in treasonous contacts with the enemies of Ottoman state and Köprülü Mehmed Pasha approved of his execution.

 The Sultan gave the Grand Vizier the absolute authority over the life and property of the Ottoman government and people and assured him that anyone who opposed him for any purpose could be executed for disobeying the order.

 War with Venice

 Battle of the Dardanelles on 19 July 1657.

-He started on a military expeditions against the Venetian blockade of Dardanelles Straits.
+He started on a military expedition against the Venetian blockade of Dardanelles Straits.
 The Ottoman navy had a victory against Venice in the Battle of the Dardanelles on 19 July 1657.
-This allowed Ottomans to regain some of the Aegean islands, including Bozcaada and Limni (15 November) and to open the sea-supply routes to the Ottoman Army still conducting the sieges of Crete.
+This allowed the Ottomans to regain some of the Aegean islands, including Bozcaada and Limni (15 November) and to open the sea-supply routes to the Ottoman Army still conducting the sieges of Crete.